 While meditation has been shown to have many amazing benefits, it has been the hardest one for me to master!
-My mind does not like to slow down.
+My mind or my body does not like to slow down.

 I use an app called Insight Timer.
 It has not only a timer for “traditional” meditation, but also thousands of free guided meditations.
 Including over 1,000 on emotional healing.
 Plus, as a bonus you can earn stars for having a regular practice.